Where We Be

 the waterfront district of Halifax less than an

-visit.
-The waterfront has a wooden boardwalk
+The waterfront has a wooden boardwalk that

-an agreeable way, with plenty of concession
+agreeable way, with

-stands and gift shops to visit.
-Historic sailing
+stands and gift shops.
+Historic sailing vessels

-a near-constant buzz of activity to the place.
+near-constant buzz of activity.
+We strolled the

-We strolled the boardwalk for awhile before
+boardwalk for awhile before parking ourselves

-parking ourselves in some conveniently placed
+in some conveniently placed Adirondack chairs

-Adirondack chairs to relax in the sunshine.
+to relax in the sunshine.

 Overhearing that a ferry was about to pull in,